Connect with others who understand.

 “I’ve been struggling with intense pain in my back and my sides for over a week now,” wrote another member.
 “It’s been so intense that I have been awakened from a deep sleep in the middle of the night.”

-Insomnia can also increase sensitivity to pain, which can, in turn, worsen insomnia.
+Insomnia can also increase sensitivity to pain, which can, in turn, make insomnia worse.

 If pain is getting in the way of a good night’s sleep, talk to your doctor about a referral to a pain specialist.
 The specialist can help you manage pain related to your leukemia or your treatment.
 Be sure to take any over-the-counter or prescription pain medications that your doctor has recommended, especially at night.
-Trying physical therapy might also be helpful in managing pain that’s causing insomnia.
+Physical therapy might also help manage pain that’s causing insomnia.

 Your doctor might prescribe sleep aids for a fixed period of time to get sleep patterns back on track.
 Other pain management techniques include acupuncture, massage therapy, biofeedback, and hypnosis.